· Author: Third Wave Analytics

 Many labs manage sensitive data that require high security, including Protected Health Information (PHI) for clinical testing labs and intellectual property (IP) for research labs.
 Managing user access efficiently in highly secure environments is nearly impossible when using individual files like Excel or Google Sheets.

 For instance, PHI must always be kept secure in a HIPAA-compliant manner.
-This generally requires highly restrictive access solutions such as two-factor authentication, which are impossible for laboratory workflow to implement when accessing individual Excel files or Google Sheets.
-Additionally, if you’re not using appropriate lab software, you may not be able to even detect when a breach of sensitive data has occurred.
+This generally requires highly restrictive access solutions such as two-factor authentication, which are impossible to implement when accessing through individual Excel files or Google Sheets.
+Additionally, if you’re not using appropriate lab software, you may not be able to detect when a breach of sensitive data has occurred.
 Any inadequacies in your security can result in steep fines or even the forced closure of your lab.

 Provides Robust Lab Sample Tracking and Management

 The most basic functionality within a LIMS is the ability for your staff to enter sample information and track samples in your lab.
-This can also be the most difficult aspect of lab workflow management for a LIMS to get just right.
+This can be the most difficult aspect of lab workflow management and is essential for a LIMS to get just right.

 Once you’ve entered your samples into a LIMS, it is important to track them all using sample barcodes.
 The right LIMS can use any type of barcode for your samples that you can imagine, and many can even print automated barcodes for you.